EdenAbdou/recipes/README.md

 # recipes
-Description : The project is about building a basic recipe webpage using HTML Requirements
+Description: The project is about building a basic recipe webpage using HTML
-    - HTML